 Police scanners and radar detectors are very helpful devices, but it is the responsibility of every Michigan driver to ensure that they are using these tools within the confines of the law.
 One should not expect leniency from the police officer if they happen to notice your device during a traffic stop.
 If the prosecutor charges someone with the crime of unlawful use of a police scanner, then it is possible that the accused can be convicted of a misdemeanor or felony resulting in fines, probation or even incarceration.
 If a driver falls into this predicament, then it is absolutely imperative to seek the services of a skilled criminal defense lawyer that can protect his or her rights.
 It may be possible to negotiate a resolution with the prosecutor that can reduce or eliminate the criminal charge outright.

-If you have any questions about the legality of police scanners and radar detectors in motor vehicles or you require legal representation, then do not hesitate to contact the attorneys at Kershaw, Vititoe & Jedinak PLC today.
+If you have any questions about the legality of police scanners and radar detectors in motor vehicles or you require legal representation, then do not hesitate to contact the experienced attorneys at Kershaw, Vititoe & Jedinak PLC today.